klaasnienhuis/devfab/docs/projects/showroom-experience.md

 };
 ```

 The following code snippet shows you what happens when the user presses "Next".
 The `setStep` method is called.
-It creates an ID for the next annotation and calls the `gotoAnnotation` method.
+It creates an index for the next annotation and calls the `gotoAnnotation` method.
 That method uses the `setCameraLookAt` method to move the camera to the next annotation.
 Once the camera has reached its destination, we set the camera constraints again.
 You can see why we're doing this and how exactly in the [Annotations and constraints](../guide/annotations/annotation-constraints) tutorial.
 In short: we're not using the annotations to navigate, but we're using them to set the camera positions directly.

 ```js
 const setStep = () => {